Websoft9Archive/ansible-ghost/docs/solution-https.md

 ## Special Guide

-If it failed to set HTTPS by taking the above steps, please  view the [HTTPS Special Guide](https://support.websoft9.com/docs/faq/tech-https.html#nginx) provided by Websoft9.
+If it fails to set HTTPS by taking the above steps, please view the [HTTPS Special Guide](https://support.websoft9.com/docs/faq/tech-https.html#nginx) provided by Websoft9.

 The special guide includes solutions about configuring HTTPS pre-conditions, HTTPS configuration segment templates, precautions, detailed steps, troubleshooting and so on.